hmrc/merchandise-in-baggage-frontend/README.md

 ## How to start the service locally

-`sbt run` This will only start the service as standalone but unable to interact with any other services including Backend and DataBase
+`sbt run` This will only start the service as standalone but unable to interact with any other services including Backend and Database

 To load all related services: